 If achieving and maintaining organic growth is really a goal of yours as an agency leader, then the need to bring in new talent and develop them quickly is not negotiable.
-Of course, we occasionally get lucky and hire people who will figure everything out on their own through shear will power.
-However, these people are the exception and not the rule and generally they have their pick of jobs, so if we’re being honest, do they really want to work for an agency that puts talent development on the backburner?
+Of course, we occasionally get lucky and hire people who will figure everything out on their own through sheer willpower.
+However, these people are the exception and not the rule and generally, they have their pick of jobs, so if we’re being honest, do they really want to work for an agency that puts talent development on the back burner?
 No!

 So, in coming back to reality, we must hire who we can hire.
 That doesn’t mean we hire just anybody – we should always find the best people possible.
 But it does mean, if we’re looking for the perfect person, we may end up simply hiring no one at all.
 The training and development system at your agency has to be tailored to the type of people you can actually attract and keep.

 The good news, nay, great news, is that as we correct these common mistakes, we’ll naturally attract better and better people.
 This virtuous upward cycle is what puts organic growth on proverbial steroids, but it takes serious discipline.
 These are some common problems when hiring new producers: